whiter9/biological-data-analysis/README.md

 <!-- USAGE EXAMPLES -->
 ## Contents and Usage

-* `blast_fasta.py` - Biopython program to iteratively run NCBI BLAST query on a set of input protein sequences
+* `blast_fasta.py` - Iteratively runs NCBI BLAST query on a set of input protein sequences
-* `pdb_chain_select.py` - Biopython program to generate a new PDB file containing only the specified chain or chains of an existing PDB entry
+* `pdb_chain_select.py` - Generates a new PDB file containing only the specified chain or chains of an existing PDB entry

 <!-- ACKNOWLEDGEMENTS -->